colabottles/toddl/about/index.md

 ## Hello!

 I'm Todd.
-I've been a Senior Front End Developer for around twenty years or so.
+I've been a Front End Developer for around twenty years or so.
 I'm interested in A11y, UX and Inclusion/Diversity in web.
 I love to travel, write and read, attend web conferences, meet new people, and talk web.

 If you are looking for someone for your front end team at your company, here is a little bit of what I know.
 You can also click the icons in the footer to take you to my online examples over at GitHub, CodePen, and Dribbble.